158th Infantry Regiment (United States): World War II

 On 2 July, the regimental combat team went ashore as part of the Battle of Noemfoor on Noemfoor Island, Netherlands New Guinea, to capture the airfields and to provide security for the engineers upgrading the airfields to operational use.
-As part of General Douglas MacArthur's return to the Philippines, the regimental combat team under the command of the much respected and admired General Hanford MacNider landed at Lingayen Gulf, Luzon as part of the invasion of Lingayen Gulf on 11 January 1945 and suffered heavy casualties from well dug in Japanese forces along the Damortis-Rosario road.
-In heavy fighting on 1–2 February Company G, captured two 30 cm Japanese Howitzers which were directing heavy fire on American ground forces and killed 164 enemy soldiers.
+As part of General Douglas MacArthur's return to the Philippines, the regimental combat team under the command of General Hanford MacNider landed at Lingayen Gulf, Luzon as part of the invasion of Lingayen Gulf on 11 January 1945 and suffered heavy casualties from well dug in Japanese forces along the Damortis-Rosario road.
+In heavy fighting on 1-2 February Company G, captured two 30 cm Japanese Howitzers which were directing heavy fire on American ground forces and killed 164 enemy soldiers.
 For this action Company G was awarded the Presidential Unit Citation.
 The entire regiment would be awarded the Philippine Presidential Unit Citation for its fighting in the Philippines.

+"Cuidado - Take Care, Bushmasters!"
+A painting depicting the 158th during the Bicol Campaign on Luzon, Philippine Islands, 3-4 April 1945.

+Chūkonhi memorial at Damortis, Luzon, Philippines.
+The approximately 15-foot obelisk was erected by the Imperial Japanese Army in 1942 following the Japanese conquest of the Philippines and bore the inscription Chūkonhi (忠魂碑), commemorating fallen Japanese soldiers.
+After the U.S. Army’s 158th Regimental Combat Team (“Bushmasters”) captured Damortis in January 1945, Bushmaster soldiers repainted the monument with the words “TAKEN BY THE 158th RCT ‘Bushmasters’ 13th JAN ’45.”

 The next objective tasked to the regimental combat team was Batangas, Luzon where they cleared the area around Balayan Bay and Batangas Bay, which took three weeks to subdue.
 Then on 1 April, the regimental combat team invaded the Bicol Peninsula, landing at Legaspi.
 F Company was made up most of Native Americans from the main tribes of the Salt River Valley, but was led by white officers.
 Many of these officers, who survived combat, later recounted participating in Native American rituals; such as becoming blood brothers and purifying their warrior's spirit before battle.
-Although these rituals are not today performed by the majority of the unit's soldiers, they still use Japanese saki to toast with in reference to the supply captured by the regiment during its time in the Philippines.
-After being relieved in Philippines campaign, the regiment was selected as part of the planned Operation Downfall, the invasion of Japan, the Bushmasters were chosen to attack the island of Tanegashima to capture the island's air warning stations two days prior to the Allied assault on Kyūshū.
+Although these rituals are not today performed by the majority of the unit's soldiers, they still use Japanese sake to toast with in reference to the supply captured by the regiment during its time in the Philippines.
+After being relieved in Philippines campaign, the regiment was selected as part of the planned Operation Downfall, the invasion of Japan, the Bushmasters were chosen to attack the island of Tanegashima to capture the island's air warning stations two days prior to the Allied assault on Kyushu.
 Japan surrendered after the atomic bombing of Hiroshima and Nagasaki.
 On 13 October 1945, the regimental combat team landed in Yokohama, Japan to be part of the Occupation of Japan.
 The 158th Regimental Combat Team was inactivated at Utsunomiya, Japan, on 17 January 1946.